tc39/proposal-smart-pipelines/readme.md

     bound convenience variable.
 It is a common pattern to do this even without a
     library: `var $ = document.querySelectorAll`”.
-The silent shadowing of such outer-context variables may silently cause bugs, which may also be difficult to debug (see Goal 7).
+The silent shadowing of such outer-context variables may silently cause bugs, which may also be difficult to debug (see Goal 6).

     Nor can it cause previously valid code to become invalid.
 This includes, to a lesser extent, common nonstandard extensions to JavaScript: for instance, using `<>` for the topic reference would retroactively invalidate existing E4X and JSX code.

+    This proposal uses `#` for its topic reference.
+This is compatible with all known previous JavaScript code. `?` and `@` could be chosen instead, which are each also backwards compatible.

- 2. **Zero runtime cost**: A form of backward compatibility.
+ 2. **Zero runtime cost**: This could be considered a specific type of backward compatibility.
 When translating old code into the new syntax, doing so should not cause unexpected performance regression.
 For instance, the new syntax should not require memory allocation for newly created functions that were not necessary in the old code.
 Instead, it should, at least theoretically, perform as well the old code did for both memory and CPU.
 And it should be able to do this without dramatically rearranging code logic or relying on hidden, uncontrollable compiler optimization.

     For instance, in order to apply the syntax to the logic of an async functions, a hypothetical new pipeline syntax might not support using